oliver-oloughlin/kvdex/README.md

 ```

 ## Collections
-A Collection contains all database functions for dealing with a collection of documents.
+A Collection contains all methods for dealing with a collection of documents.
 The Collection class should be initialized with a Model type parameter and the key for the specific collection.
 The key must adhere to the type Deno.KvKey.

 ```ts
 import { Collection } from "https://deno.land/x/kvdb@v1.1.1/mod.ts"